-In the Northeast of Panama live the Kunas, who are located in three different jungle zones: the indigenous territory of Kuna Yala, a mountainous coastal region on the Pacific coast, in the highlands of Bayano and in the area of Darien.
+In the north east of Panama live the Kunas, who are located in three different jungle zones: the indigenous territory of Kuna Yala, a mountainous coastal region on the Pacific coast, in the highlands of Bayano and in the area of Darien.
 The Kunas have a population of approximately 48,000.
-In the Darien region two related indigenous nations also live: the Emberá, with 15,000 inhabitants, and the Wounaan, with 3,000 inhabitants.
+In the Darien region two related indigenous nations live alongside the Kunas: the Emberá, with 15,000 inhabitants, and the Wounaan, with 3,000 inhabitants.